czhc/czhc.github.io/collections/_posts/2025-04-17-baseline-prompt-incident-report.md

 ---
-title: "Baseline Prompt for generating Incident Reports"
+title: "Baseline Prompt for Generating Incident Reports"
 description: "Using AI to create precise and actionable incident reports for your engineering team"
 categories: [sre]
 tags: [site-reliability, service-outages, incident-reports, aiops]